 These vehicle tickets cost $2 and will allow you to enter the park at a designated time slot.
 You will need to make entrance reservations ahead of time – some of the tickets go on sale 3 months in advance and the remainder of tickets are released at 6 pm the night before.

 We planned this trip last minute so we booked our tickets the night before.
 The best entry time slots like 9:00 am and 10:00 am usually go first but we were able to get 11:00 am entrance passes.
 If you plan to return the next day, keep in mind that you will need to get ANOTHER timed pass for that day as well.

-At the Arches National Park gate you will also need to pay a fee to enter the park.
-If you plan to visit several National Parks or return at a later date, I suggest getting America the Beautiful Pass that grants you unlimited entries into any US National Park for a year.
+At the Arches National Park gate, you will also need to pay a fee to enter the park.
+If you plan to visit several National Parks or return at a later date, I suggest getting America the Beautiful Pass which grants you unlimited entries into any US National Park for a year.
 A one-time Arches National Park entrance fee costs $30 and is good for 7 consecutive days.

 Some of the top attractions of Arches National Park are:

 - Windows Trail